Northern Arapaho file lawsuit over Large Employer mandateBy Gregory Nickerson

 The suit concludes: “Application of the Large Employer mandate to the Northern Arapaho Tribe (will) impose severe financial burdens on the Tribal government, decrease the Tribe’s ability to expand health care coverage and provide other essential governmental services, and frustrate the intent of Congress.”

 — Gregory Nickerson is the government and policy reporter for WyoFile.
 He writes the Capitol Beat blog.
-Contact him [email protected] or follow him on twitter @GregNickersonWY.
+Contact him at [email protected] or follow him on twitter @GregNickersonWY.

 If you would like to see more quality Wyoming journalism, please consider supporting WyoFile: a non-partisan, non-profit news organization dedicated to in-depth reporting on Wyoming’s people, places and policy.